 Glue on paper front panel

 There are several ways to install a front panel.
 The installation of a 3D printed front panel is described in the next paragraph.
-This section describes how you can stick on a paper panel, which is best cut to size with a paper plotter, as a front panel.
+This section describes how you can glue on a paper panel, which can best be cut to size with a paper plotter, as a front panel.
 To do this, you should plot the panels on self-adhesive "label paper".
-You can then easily peel them off and stick them onto the 3D printed frame.
+This way you can easily peel them off and stick them onto the 3D printed frame.

 After you have plotted the front panel you can carefully remove it from the backing paper....